Moped-share company Revel building car charging hub in NYC

 The charging stations will be available 24 hours a day to drivers of any type of electric vehicle, Revel officials said.

-Founded in 2018, Revel operates 3,000 electric mopeds in New York City and another 5,000 across Miami, Washington, D.C. and the San Francisco Bay area.
+Founded in Brooklyn in 2018, Revel now operates 5,000 electric mopeds across New York City, Miami, Washington and the San Francisco Bay area.

 The company’s expansion into charging stations comes amid renewed efforts in the United States to move away from gasoline-powered cars.
 Officials at General Motors announced last week that they have set a goal of making the vast majority of the company’s vehicles electric by 2035.

-Note: This story has been corrected to say that Revel operates a total of 5,000 mopeds, not 3,000 in New York City and 5,000 in other cities.